Linda Sanborn

 Linda F. Sanborn (born December 30, 1951) is an American physician and politician from Maine.
-Sanborn, a Democrat from Gorham, Maine, served in the Maine House of Representatives from December 2008 until December 2016.
+Sanborn, a Democrat from Gorham, served in the Maine House of Representatives from December 2008 until December 2016 and in the Maine Senate from 2018 to 2020.

 Sanborn was born in Aurora, Illinois and earned a B.S. from Michigan State University in 1974 and her M.D. at the University of Illinois at Chicago in 1978.